 Once they have an abundance of Pins, the best beauty brands on Pinterest sort them into carefully selected boards.
 Variety is important, but in general each board should consider your audience’s needs and speak to your brand niche.
 Ask yourself how your customers use your products and go from there.
 And remember, Pinners are already in a purchase mindset when they’re searching, so providing real-life examples of products in action is a great way to convert.

 Of course, creativity and eye-catching visuals are a crucial component to getting attention on any social channel, especially one where the posts are laid out in a gallery style vs. scrolling one by one.
-With Dash Hudson’s Boards tool you can segment your content into unique pillars and get insight into what’s resonating (and what isn’t), as well as identify trends and areas of opportunity to optimize performance.
+With Dash Hudson’s Content Segmentation Boards tool you can segment your content into unique pillars and get insight into what’s resonating (and what isn’t), as well as identify trends and areas of opportunity to optimize performance.

 When you’re ready to give your Pinterest business account a makeover, use these top beauty brands as a reference:

 Boards include: “Blush is Life,” red carpet makeup looks, 10-second eyeshadow inspo, and real-world product shots for the off-duty beauty lover.